 “Potential catastrophes are essentially ignored by governments in their strategic plans, under the pressure of limited time, money and attention.”

 All of these organizations can serve as a boon to governments.
 They constantly sniff for subtle hints and weak signals, and are able to alert governments when a related wild card becomes more plausible.
 Unfortunately, many governing bodies are unaware of these organizations, or even try to confine their activities – as in the case of prediction markets, which are seen as illegal gambling venues and have been terminated in many nations.

 The only way to prepare for the unexpected is to construct scenarios ahead of time, and harness collective energies to highlight the more plausible ones as they come closer to fruition.
-While we cannot be sure what 2020, 2030 or 2050 will look like, if we continue to monitor wild cards, we will at least be able to reduce the extent of the unknown, and better prepare for new risk scenarios.
+While we cannot be sure what 2020, 2030 or 2050 will look like, if we continue to think about potential wild cards and monitor for weak signals in the present, we will at least be able to reduce the extent of the unknown, and better prepare for new risk scenarios.